Hadrian Hughes

 actions: [

-: 'ssm',
+this: 'ssm',

 service: 'us-east-1',